Azure/onboarding-guidance/Portal/Compute/L2-Compute.md

 # Abstract

-During this module, you will
+During this module, you will walk through on how to find an VM image for example: Ubuntu from Azure Marketplace.

 # Learning objectives
 After completing the exercises in this module, you will be able to: